hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `health_probe_id` - (Optional) The ID of a Load Balancer Probe which should be used to determine the health of an instance.
 This is Required and can only be specified when `upgrade_mode` is set to `Automatic` or `Rolling`.

+* `host_group_id` - (Optional) Specifies the ID of the dedicated host group that the virtual machine scale set resides in.
+Changing this forces a new resource to be created.

 * `identity` - (Optional) A `identity` block as defined below.

 * `max_bid_price` - (Optional) The maximum price you're willing to pay for each Virtual Machine in this Scale Set, in US Dollars; which must be greater than the current spot price.
 If this bid price falls below the current spot price the Virtual Machines in the Scale Set will be evicted using the `eviction_policy`.
 Defaults to `-1`, which means that each Virtual Machine in this Scale Set should not be evicted for price reasons.